jundalisay/superb/content/en/research/indian/gita/chapter-13.md

 Contempt of sense-delights, self-sacrifice,
 Perception of the certitude of ill
 In birth, death, age, disease, suffering, and sin;

-Detachment, lightly holding unto home,
-Children, and wife, and all that bindeth men;
+Detachment, lightly holding unto home, children, and wife, and all that bindeth men;
-An ever-tranquil heart in fortunes good
-And fortunes evil, with a will set firm
-To worship Me--Me only! ceasing not;
+An ever-tranquil heart in fortunes good And fortunes evil, with a will set firm To worship Me--Me only! ceasing not;
 Loving all solitudes, and shunning noise
 Of foolish crowds; endeavours resolute